-The Acquisition Price to be used in determining the number of shares to be provided under the DRP and BOP in connection with the 2015 Interim Dividend will be the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 15 May 2015 (less a 1.5% discount), and then rounded to the nearest whole cent.
-In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2015 Interim Dividend must be received by ANZ's Share Registrar by 5.00 pm (Australian Standard Daylight time) on 13 May 2015.
+The Acquisition Price to be used in determining the number of shares to be provided under the DRP and BOP in connection with the 2015 Interim Dividend is the arithmetic average of the daily volume weighted average sale price of all fully paid ANZ ordinary shares sold on the ASX during the ten trading days commencing 15 May 2015 (less a 1.5% discount), and then rounded to the nearest whole cent.
+In order to be effective, election notices from ordinary shareholders wanting to commence, cease or vary their participation in the DRP or BOP for the 2015 Interim Dividend must have been received by ANZ's Share Registrar by 5.00 pm (Australian Eastern Standard Time) on 13 May 2015.

 - Shareholder Alternatives Booklet (PDF 89 KB)

 - BOP Terms and Conditions (PDF 56 KB)

 - DRP Terms and Conditions (PDF 59 KB)

 If a Shareholder is considering making an election to participate in the DRP or BOP, it is very important to note the following:

 - participation in the DRP and BOP is available only in respect of ANZ's ordinary shares and will be subject to the applicable DRP and BOP Terms and Conditions - no other ANZ securities may participate; and

 - if a shareholder makes an election to participate in the BOP and also a separate election to participate in the DRP, the BOP election will have priority over the DRP election to the extent there is any conflict.